 One of these competitors asked a complicated philosophical question.
-The Buddha doesn't answer but goes into meditation.
+The Buddha doesn't bother to answer but goes into meditation.

-But instead of being disappointed, the scholar is full of praise for the Buddha's answer.
+Instead of being disappointed, the scholar is full of praise for the Buddha's response.

 Afterwards, in a kind of "politeness" the Buddha calls his visitor a "good horse", who only needed a slight hint to understand.